thoughtfulbloke/letter2ed/README.md

 increase the number of countries for which weekly level data is available, in practice the results for New Zealand do not differ substantively between a 5 (2015-2019) and 7 (2013-2019) year baseline period.
-A 5 year linear baseline with a 2022 standard population gives a cumulative excess for the period of -5%, while a 7 year baseline gives a cumulative baseline of -5%.
+A 5 year linear baseline and a 7 year baseline both give a cumulative excess for the period of -5% with a 2022 standard population.

 ## Comparison of Gibson and Karlinsky & Kobak